 In this section

 Nursing Services has identified a subset of patients who may benefit from access to a supervised, enclosed play space within a ward setting.
-The play space is only to be used for a very select patient population who would benefit from individualised floor time and a developmental play session in a safe environment.
-The enclosed play space is part of a wider play, social and emotional plan, where these children can practice some of the play and social skills they may not have had the opportunity to, in a safe, enclosed space.
-For such patients; the Play Therapy team will develop a comprehensive play plan to be shared with the child's main care team.
-The plans will be shared with family, nursing staff, play therapists and volunteers involved in patient play time.
+The play space is only to be used for a select patient population who would benefit from individualised floor time and developmental play sessions in a safe environment.
+The enclosed play space allows these children to practice some of the play and social skills they may not have had the opportunity to in an alternate space to their cot or bed with staff observation.

 Access to a supervised, enclosed play space within the ward environment, will assist in maximising the social and emotional development of children requiring playtime support in a consistent way.

 UN Charter for Rights of the Child (UNCRC) Child Life Therapy Product Safety Australia, Australian Competition & Consumer Commission Royal Children’s Hospital : Policies and Procedures : Toys, play and educational equipment – Cleaning of Royal Children’s Hospital : Policies and Procedures : Environmental Cleaning

 The development of this nursing guideline was coordinated by Anne-Maree Leahy, Child Life Therapist, CCLS,Child Life Therapy & Music Therapy, and approved by the Nursing Clinical Effectiveness Committee.
 Updated July 2020.